solo-io/wasm/spec/README-compat.md

 ## Appendix: build a *compat* image with Buildah

-In this section, we demonstrate how to build a compiliant image with Buildah, a standard cli for building OCI images.
+We demonstrate how to build a *compat* image with Buildah, a standard cli for building OCI images.
 We use v1.21.0 of Buildah here.
 Produced images have `application/vnd.oci.image.layer.v1.tar+gzip` layer media type

 We assume that you have a valid Wasm binary named `filter.wasm` and `runtime-config.json` that you want to package as an image.